 Many courses offer at least one online project or activity, and some courses meet only once or twice on campus while all other activities take place online.
 Classes usually start after 4 p.m. to accommodate working professionals.
-Our affiliation with the Towson Learning Network means students may take classes off campus, including locations on Maryland’s Eastern Shore, at the HEAT Center in Aberdeen, MD., or at convenient county schools.
+Our affiliation with the Towson Learning Network means students may take classes off campus, including locations on Maryland’s Eastern Shore, at the Northeastern Maryland Higher Education Center in Aberdeen, MD., or at convenient county schools.

 The program is available off campus at the University Center – Northeastern Maryland.
 The admission and degree requirements for this master's degree program are the same as those offered on campus.
 If you are enrolling in this program and have not attended Towson University for one year, you must complete a Graduate Admissions application.
 For more information, email firstname.lastname@example.org or call 410-704-7700.